stellarchat/desktop-client/README.md

-# Stellar Desktop Client
+# Foxlet Wallet

-A full featured desktop client for stellar.
+A full featured desktop client for Stellar platform.

 Provide a webpage for wallet introduction.